tevans-3/synesthesia/README.md

 <br/>
 That paper calculates transition probabilities (the i,j entry in the transition matrix) based on that set of Jingle Bells notes.
 This program defines global transition probabilities for each note pair; these probabilities were calculated using random samples of 24-TET music, where (i,j) = (# samples where j follows i) / (# total samples).
-When mouse events stop triggering input updates (when the user's mouse "stays put" on the current color selection), the chain is simulated, and a stochastic composition generated.
-When a new input update is triggered (the user drags the pointer, picking a new color), that new hexcode seeds a chain and a new simulation begins.